leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/solidify.rst

    .. important::

       The modifier thickness is calculated using local vertex coordinates.
-If the object has non-uniform scale, the thickness will vary on different sides of the object.
+      If the object has a non-uniform scale, the thickness will vary on different sides of the object.

       To fix this, either :ref:`Apply <bpy.ops.object.transform_apply>`
       or :ref:`Clear <bpy.ops.object.*clear>` the scale.